-Fairmont State University Accounting students are providing free income tax preparation assistance in three counties and receiving real-life experience to benefit them in their future careers.
+Fairmont State University Accounting students are providing free income tax preparation assistance in four counties and receiving real-life experience to benefit them in their future careers.

 A total of 1,125 students have been named to the Dean’s List at Fairmont State University after completing the fall 2013 semester.

 Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
 Full-time students who earned a 3.4 or better grade point average for the fall 2013 semester are named to the Dean’s List.
 Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.

 A Fairmont State University School of Business faculty member was a finalist in a national challenge.

 Dr. Frank Lee, Associate Professor of Information Systems Management, attended the IBM Information On Demand conference in November in Las Vegas.
 According to IBM’s web site, the conference brought together experts and peers to explore how big data and analytics are changing the way organizations do business.
 During the show, IBM unveiled new products and services while highlighting new client success stories.